 There may be some relationship between Rosacea and Helicobacter pylori bacteria, which causes an infection in the gastrointestinal tract, although studies are conflicting.
 It is unclear whether treatment for this bacterium improves the symptoms of Rosacea.

 Rosacea is not caused by alcohol or poor hygiene, as was once believed.
 However, alcohol is considered one of the triggers for facial flushing and can cause symptoms to get worse.

-Thanks to its impressive results in treating excessive flushing, broken blood vessels and enlarged pores, elos Skin Rejuvenation has quickly become a must-have for those suffering from rosacea.
+Solari IPL is a must-have for those suffering from Rosacea.
 Typically performed on the face, neck, chest, back or hands, best results are seen with five or more treatments.